unixorn/git-extra-commands/README.md

 * [awesome-github](https://github.com/fffaraz/awesome-github) - Faraz Fallahi maintains a curated list of Github & Git resources.

 * [git_history_visualizer](https://github.com/kidpixo/git_history_visualizer) - python script to visualize the history of files in a git repository

+* [git-fastclone](https://github.com/square/git-fastclone) - Think `git clone --recursive` on steroids.
+If you're doing repeated checkouts of a given repo on a machine (like a ci box), **git-fastclone** will speed things up considerably.

 * There’s a quick [introduction to git](http://learnxinyminutes.com/docs/git/) on learnxinyminutes.com